Laptop illustration on maroon background with yellow pencil bulb

 1. Be yourself.
 Programs are using this format as a way to get to know you, your personality, and how you would fit at the school.
 The best video essays reveal the applicant’s personality.

 3. Don’t study too hard.
-The video essay questions are assigned at random, so while you should practice cadence and timing, it is not recommended you memorize all of the questions.
+The video essay questions are assigned at random, so while you should practice cadence and timing, it is not recommended that you memorize all of the questions.
 Remember, you want to share your experiences, not a script!

 4. Relax.
 The video essay is often one of the last pieces of your application.
-Your GMAT, letters of recommendation, and most of your application is finished.
+Your GMAT, letters of recommendation, and most of your application are finished.
 All the hard work is done, so take a deep breath to help you not come across as nervous in your video.